srija180705/ECO/README.md

 ## 🧪 Testing the App

-### Test Account
-After registering, you can login with the same credentials.

 ### Example Flow
 1. **Load app** → Splash screen appears
 2. **Wait 2.2s** → Auto-navigates to /auth